zczcwh/PoseFormer/README.md

 ### Environment

-The code is developed and tested on the following environment
+The code is developed and tested under the following environment

 * Python 3.8.2
 * PyTorch 1.7.1